 There is just about nothing worse than having an unhappy career and being stuck.
-It’s a very empty feeling and one I’m familiar with from several years past.
+If you can’t turn your boss around, it’s a very empty feeling and one I’m familiar with from several years past.
 It bears paying attention to – and doing something about.
 You and I are meant to have a better experience than that while we’re on this planet.
 Right?

 Here’s a comment I got recently that brought this topic up.
 This person read my post on reinventing yourself and came away with a really important question:

 What can you do if your situation is completely locked up and you can’t change your career?
 Let’s say you’re unhappy with your career but there are people who depend on you, what then?

 Great question.
 Have you ever been in this situation?
 I was a long time ago.
 But through the School of Hard Knocks, I found a solution.
 Here are 5 steps I recommend you take if you are facing similar challenges.

 1. List what you can’t stand about your job.